 The paper is organized as follows: Section 3 gives an overview of the core platform architecture and its major characteristics, while Section 4 concentrates on the networking aspects.
-Section 5 explains the concept of the so-called vulnerability emulation handlers (VEH), which actually realize the honeypot behavior, followed by details of the new high-level description language.
-Section 6 covers the architectural details of the hardware virtualization layer.
-In Section 7, we will briefly present results of our prototype system, implemented on an actual FPGA networking platform, before closing with a conclusion and an outlook towards further research in Section 8.
+Section 5 explains the concept of the socalled vulnerability emulation handlers (VEH), which actually realize the honeypot behavior, followed by details of the new high-level description language.
+In Section 6, we will briefly present results of our prototype system, implemented on an actual FPGA networking platform, before closing with a conclusion and an outlook towards further research in Section 7.